latex3/babel/README.md

 3.53   2021-01-??
        * Extended \setlocalecaption to allow .template (related to
          #111).
+       * Allow access to some features in `ini` files even with `ldf` ones.
+       * Fixes:
+         - Not really a fix, but I started working on `picture` with bidi in lua.

 3.52   2020-12-16
        * WARNING.
 If you need the style for Afrikaans you must update